drfloob/_tree/README.md

 **Coverage**: Test coverage is at 97% statements, 93% branches, 98% functions, and 97% lines.

-Coverage is analyzed every time you run `grunt test`.
+Coverage is analyzed by running `grunt cover`.
 You can view the coverage report locally at `coverage/index.html`.

 ## API